wikindx/wikindx/website/web/src/content/contributing/translations.md

-It is up to the user to choose a locale and not a language to benefit from all the culture-related behaviors even if there is no translation for his language.
+It is up to the user to choose a locale and not a language to benefit from all the culture-related behaviors even if there is no translation for his/her language.
 It is not possible for the user at the moment to choose different subtypes of locale.

 The core does not necessarily exploit all of the localized PHP features